-Police say ongoing gang feud behind Rainier Valley fatal shooting
+Police link ongoing gang feud to Rainier Valley fatal shooting

 An ongoing feud between rival South Seattle gangs was apparently behind the Dec.
 8 shooting of 21-year-old Mohamed Nejash, who died at Harborview Medical Center before he could make it into the emergency room, according to police.

-King County prosecutors on Wednesday charged Marhowe Kifle, a 24-year-old Burien man, with first-degree murder in connection with Nejash’s death.
+King County prosecutors Wednesday charged Marhowe Kifle, a 24-year-old Burien man, with first-degree murder in connection with Nejash’s death.

 When he was arrested in Lynnwood on Tuesday, Kifle was armed with a handgun loaded with polycarbonate-tipped ammunition, “designed in part to defeat body armor,” Senior Deputy Prosecutor Jason Simmons wrote in charging documents.